 MCCOY, JESSE (1804–1836).
 Jesse McCoy, Alamo defender, son of John and Martha McCoy, was born at Gyrosburg, Tennessee, in 1804.
 He immigrated to Texas from Missouri as an original settler of DeWitt's colony on March 9, 1827.
 He served as the town sheriff of Gonzales.
 He was mustered into the Gonzales Ranging Company of Mounted Volunteers on February 23, 1836, and entered the Alamo with this unit on March 1, 1836.
 He died in the battle of the Alamo on March 6, 1836.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Bill Groneman, "MCCOY, JESSE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fmccp.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Bill Groneman, "MCCOY, JESSE," accessed December 15, 2019, http://www.tshaonline.org/handbook/online/articles/fmccp.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.